runtimeverification/michelson-semantics/michelson/syntax.md

 - StorageValue specifies the data passed to this execution as its last storage value.
 - BigMap specifies the big\_map data stored at each big\_map index.

-Programs consist of sequences of these groups, potentially with an extra semicolon on the end.
-Contract, ParameterValue and StorageValue are required, and all other groups are optional.
-Accordingly, no empty sequence of groups exists in the parser, since at least three groups must be present for an execution to work.

 [//]: # (Are ParameterValue and StorageValue ever used?)